-However, the fact that no one is managing your account also means that no one can block or freeze the funds, and you don’t need to wait for anyone’s approval on transactions, no matter the amount or the location of the recipient.
-There are no banking holidays or service interruptions, and no one can prevent you from using or withdrawing your funds – no matter what is happening with the stock market or the political environment.
+However, the fact that no one is managing your account also means that no one can block or freeze the assets, and you don’t need to wait for anyone’s approval on transactions, no matter the amount that you are sending or the location of the recipient.
+There are no banking holidays or service interruptions, and no one can prevent you from using or withdrawing your assets – no matter what is happening with the stock market or the political environment.

 There are no servers or 'safes'

 Your cryptocurrency is always on the blockchain, while various services and interfaces help you interact with and reassign ownership of it.
 Crypto is never ‘moved’ from one storage place to another.